LondonStageDB/database-code/README.md

 ### Code

 * `NPK_date_conversion_with_comments.py`
-    - Corrects NPK dates for the London Stage Project text files
+    - Corrects NPK dates for the London Stage Project text files.
 * `ocr_fix_2-21-18_with_comments.py`
-    - Corrects OCR text in London Stage Project text files
+    - Corrects OCR text in London Stage Project text files.
 * `LondonLoadDatabaseMayOthersZ.py`
-    - Cleans London Stage Project text files in preparation for insertion in to a SQL database as tables
+    - Cleans London Stage Project text files in preparation for insertion in to a SQL database as tables.
 * `LondonFormatEverythingMay112019.py`
     - Processing pipeline used to construct `modified_everything_07-03-19_withOrigDataHathiFixed.txt`
 * `Ladder.py`